289012724/sprintBoot_kotlin_mongdb/README.md

    error:
       Error:Maven Resources Compiler: Maven project configuration required for module 'user-web' isn't available.
 Compilation of Maven   projects is supported only if external build is started from an IDE.

-find pom.xml , right click , choose ->Add as maven build file
+you should find pom.xml , right click , choose ->Add as maven build file